Judy O'Buck Gordon

 Manhattan, KS 66506

 T: (785) 532-5953

-Judy O’Buck Gordon is a Licensed Architect, LEED®AP and Assistant Professor of Architecture at Kansas State University.
+Judy O’Buck Gordon is a Licensed Architect, LEED®AP and Associate Professor of Architecture at Kansas State University.
 Gordon teaches a large lecture class, Building Construction Systems in Architecture 1, seminars with a focus on praxis and architectural detailing and design studios.
 She has also taught at Georgia Institute of Technology, Southern Polytechnic State University, and New York Institute of Technology.
 Her teaching, research and writing addresses questions of architectural tectonics, materials, and making, with an emphasis on critical thinking.
 She has presented papers on her research regarding teaching pedagogy, particularly creative thinking and the spatial tectonics of the Gipsoteca Canoviana Addition, Possagno, Italy, by Carlo Scarpa at national and international conferences.

 Gordon received a Master of Architecture degree from Columbia University, and a Bachelor of Environmental Design from Miami University, Oxford, Ohio.
 While at Miami University, Gordon studied at the Architectural Association, London, United Kingdom.
 At Columbia University, she was awarded The Lucille Smyser Lowenfish Prize for Outstanding Thesis.